bclehmann/Website/src/faq/padding/index.md

 ---
-title: Custom Padding and Frameless Plots
+title: Padding and Frameless Plots - ScottPlot FAQ
 description: How to control the padding between the data area and the edge of the figure
 ---